jepegit/cellpy/docs/getting_started/configuration.md

 ## The configuration file

-The paths to raw data, the cellpy data base file, file locations etc. are set in the `.cellpy_prms_USER.conf` file that is located in your home directory.
+The paths to raw data, the cellpy database file, file locations etc. are set in the `.cellpy_prms_USER.conf` file that is located in your home directory.
 `cellpy` tries to read this .conf file when imported the first time, and looks in your user directory after files named `.cellpy_prms_SOMENAME.conf`.